-From jarring stop-start sessions to a lack of branding options, event marketers have dealt with some major obstacles as they were forced to dive head first into the world of virtual events—and it’s those key details (or lack of) that can deter attendees from signing up.
+From jarring stop-start sessions to a lack of branding options, event marketers have dealt with some major obstacles as they were forced to dive head first into the world of virtual event marketing—and it’s those key details (or lack of) that can deter attendees from signing up.

 But it doesn’t have to be this way.

-There are a ton of customized virtual event tools and pro tactics that can help you build the type of buzzworthy online events attendees just won’t miss.
+There are a ton of customized virtual event tools, tips and pro tactics that can help you build the type of buzzworthy online events attendees just won’t miss.

-But before we dive into it, let us be clear about one thing: Well-attended events are just one piece of the go-to-market puzzle.
+But before we dive into how to promote a virtual event it, let us be clear about one thing: Well-attended events are just one piece of the go-to-market puzzle.

 Michelle Cogliano, Director of Field Marketing and Events at SecureAuth has some wise words on this very topic: